wellrestedphp/wellrested/docs/source/middleware.rst

         return new \Webservice\Widgets\WidgetHandler();
     });

 This still delays instantiation, but gives you some added flexibility.
-For example, you could define middleware that receives some configuration upon construction.
+For example, you could define middleware that receives some dependencies upon construction.

 .. code-block:: php

     $container = new MySuperCoolDependencyContainer();

     $router->add("GET,PUT,DELETE", "/widgets/{id}", function ()  use ($container) {
-        return new \Webservice\Widgets\WidgetHandler($container);
+        return new \Webservice\Widgets\WidgetHandler($container["foo"], $container["baz"]);
     });

 This is one approach to `dependency injection`_.